playht/playht-nodejs-sdk/README.md

 ### PlayDialog Voices (Recommended)

-Our newest conversational voice AI model with added languages, lowest latency, and instant cloning.
-This is our most reliable and fastest model for streaming.
+Our flagship conversational voice AI model, offering the best quality, multi-turn dialogue capabilities, added languages, and instant cloning.
+It's highly reliable and fast for streaming.

 To stream using the `PlayDialog` model: